 For over 30 years, Gage Academy of Art has centered its mission around educating, enriching, and transforming our community through the visual arts.
-The Gage Academy of Art Scholarship program supports Gage’s commitment to making arts education accessible and equitable to everyone.
+Gage Academy of Art’s scholarship program supports Gage’s commitment to making arts education accessible and equitable to everyone.

 Scholarship applicants were required to complete an application, provide samples of artwork, and complete an essay submission.
 A dedicated scholarship review panel of Artists and Arts Administrators (listed below) reviewed submissions and selected the recipients.

-The Gage Academy of Art BIPOC Scholarship is designed to empower and support Black, Indigenous, and People of Color by providing partial funds to enroll in one of Gage Academy of Art’s renowned Atelier programs.
-This need-based scholarship was founded by Gage Academy of Art’s Atelier Instructors to provide ongoing art opportunities for BIPOC students who would not otherwise have access to Gage’s prestigious Atelier program.
-The funding for the 2021 BIPOC Scholarship provided by Atelier instructor Kimberly Trowbridge through the sale of her donated artwork for the 2021 Gala, and from Gage instructor and supporter Tiffany Dae.
-This scholarship covers partial tuition for any one of Gage Academy of Art’s seven Ateliers for the 2021-2022 academic year.
+The BIPOC Scholarship is designed to empower and support Black, Indigenous, and People of Color by providing partial funds to enroll in one of Gage Academy of Art’s renowned Atelier programs.
+This need-based partial scholarship was founded by Gage Academy of Art’s Atelier Instructors to provide ongoing art opportunities for BIPOC students to have access to Gage’s prestigious Atelier program.
+The scholarship covers partial tuition for any one of Gage Academy of Art’s seven Ateliers for the 2022-2023 academic year.

-The two scholarships were established in support of a Gage student who is experimental in their approach to art making and is not afraid to challenge traditional art boundaries.
+The two scholarships were established in support of Gage students who are experimental in their approach to art-making and unafraid to challenge traditional art boundaries.

 This scholarship is dedicated to the continuation of artistic excellence and the creative pursuit of aesthetic beauty through the fields of fine art, commercial art, and classical music.
 This need-based scholarship is awarded to a student ages 17-27 who demonstrates outstanding ability and motivation in pursuing a career in their field.

-For more information regarding contributing to a scholarship fund, please contact Renate Raymond, Director of Institutional Advancement Raymond.email@example.com
+For more information regarding contributing to a scholarship fund, please contact Arianna Webber, Advancement Manager at email@example.com

 In recognition of the national examination of systemic racism and injustices, Gage Academy of Art is committed to continued analysis and expansion of our own institutional practices.